tsolomko/SWCompression/README.md

 Git LFS is used for storing them which is the reason for having them in the separate repository, since Swift Package Manager have some problems with Git LFS-enabled repositories (it requires installing git-lfs _locally_ with `--skip-smudge` option to solve these problems).

+__Note:__ You can also use "Utils/prepare-workspace-macos.sh" script from the repository, which not only downloads test files but also downloads framework's dependencies.

 ## Performace